christolleyCA/claude-autonomous-dev/autonomous-dev/docs/supabase-edge-functions/EDGE-FUNCTIONS-CATALOG.md

   WHERE n.id IN (
     SELECT np.id
     FROM nonprofits np
-    WHERE np.status = 'PENDING'
-      AND np.public_facing = true
+    WHERE (np.status IS NULL OR np.status = 'PENDING')  -- Handle both NULL and PENDING AND np.public_facing = true
-      AND np.website IS NULL
+      AND (np.website IS NULL OR np.website = '')
     LIMIT batch_size
-    FOR UPDATE SKIP LOCKED
+    FOR UPDATE SKIP LOCKED  -- Critical for parallel processing )
-  )
   RETURNING
     n.id,